From Means to Medians: Optimal Benchmark Design: Introduction

-Our work is also related to the literature on robust statistics, see \cite{huber} for a comprehensive review.
-This literature study the statistic that minimizes deviations from the true value subject to a perturbation chosen to maximize deviations.
-This problem, like ours, is formulated as a minimax, but the difference is that the assumptions that define the set of feasible deviations are reasonable for exogenous outliers but not for the manipulation problems that arise in financial markets.
-In particular, these deviations are not compatible with the existence of a fixed cost of manipulation, one of the main elements of our analysis.
+My work is also related to the literature on robust statistics, see \cite{huber} for a comprehensive review.
+This literature studies the statistic that minimizes deviations from the true value subject to a perturbation chosen to maximize deviations.
+This problem, like mine, is formulated as a minimax, but the difference is that the assumptions that define the set of feasible deviations are reasonable for exogenous outliers but not for the manipulation problems that arise in financial markets.
+In particular, these deviations are not consistent with the existence of a fixed cost of manipulation, one of the main elements of my analysis.
+A second difference is that robust statistics weighs robustness against \emph{statistical efficiency}: the precision of the estimator when the model holds and no contamination occurs.
+I, instead, focus exclusively on robustness to manipulation, taking the point of symmetry as the target and asking which benchmark is hardest to manipulate.
+These two concerns are complementary rather than competing.
+Because the benchmarks that emerge as manipulation-optimal (means, trimmed means, and medians, possibly weighted) are exactly the L-estimators\footnote{An L-estimator is a linear combination of order statistics; equivalently, a location functional of the form $\int_0^1 J(u)\,G^{-1}(u)\,du$ for a weight function $J$ on the quantiles.
+The mean, median, and trimmed means are the leading examples, corresponding to uniform weights, all weight at the median, and uniform weights on a central quantile range, respectively.} for which the efficiency--robustness trade-off is classically understood, my manipulation-resistance criterion can be combined with the asymptotic- or minimax-efficiency criteria of robust statistics to discipline benchmark design along both dimensions at once.

-Finally, our work is also related to the fast growing literature on Decentralised Finance and in particular to the analysis of oracles and their vulnerabilities, see \cite{weretal22}.
+My work is also related to the fast growing literature on DeFi and in particular to the analysis of oracles and their vulnerabilities, see \cite{weretal22}.
 This literature, however, does not analyse the performance of the possible rules used to aggregate prices but instead focuses on an empirical investigation of the performance of the different oracles used in reality, see \cite{liu2021first}, or classify the different oracles used in practice with respect to different technical aspects of their protocols, see \cite{pasdar2021blockchain} for a comprehensive discussion.
 This literature is also interested in the implementation of price oracles not based on transactions but on honest reporting by trusted parties, see for instance \cite{buterin2014schellingcoin}.

+Finally, my analysis also complements work on securing specific DeFi applications, such as \cite{arora2024secplf}, who deter over-borrowing in protocols for loanable funds by wrapping the oracle in an asymmetric rule that caps upward moves in collateral value, at the cost of distorting its valuation.
+A benchmark that is already optimally manipulation-resistant reduces the distortion such a wrapper must impose, and analogous wrappers could address strategic liquidations or other directional attacks.